pycage/shellfish/doc/Main.md

 ### July 2023
 * The new function {@link core.generateUid} generates a UID that is unique within the Shellfish environment.
+* The element {@link ui.ScrollIndicator} has a new property `reverse` for reversing the scrolling direction.

 ### June 2023
 * The method {@link core.Object#wait} now has an optional `name` parameter